 Carrying out “Lead Collection” in accordance with the Principal Agreement and/or

 Carrying out Collecting Job Applications in accordance with the Principal Agreement.

 ResearchGate may process data for a wholly separate and unrelated purpose while acting in its independent role as “Controller” of the ResearchGate website/platform.
-Nevertheless, the herein agreed data processing for Controller only affects the specific processing executed for Controller and/or that results in a specific output created for the Controller.
+The herein agreed data processing for Controller only affects the specific processing executed for and on behalf of Controller and/or that results in a specific output created for and on behalf of the Controller.
 For example, an individual’s email address may be used to create an account on ResearchGate’s website and, as a wholly separate matter, that same email address may be entered by the individual into a webform created for the Controller.
 In such case, the subject matter of this DPA is only the processing of the email address when entered into the Controller’s webform.